develcrafter/wetube_nareumae/README.md

 # WeTube

-## This is a Junior Full Stack Course from Nomad Coder
+## This is a private practice for Junior Full Stack Course of Nomad Coder

 Cloning Youtube with Vanilla and NodeJS